HDFGroup/h5serv/docs/Reference/GroupCollection.rst

 Creates a new group.

-*Note:*   The new group group will initially be *anonymous*, i.e. it will not be linked to by any other group within the domain.
+*Note:*   If link options are not passed in the body of the request, the new group will initially be *anonymous*, i.e. it will not be linked to by any other group within the domain.
 However it can be accessed via: GET /groups/<id>.

+If a "link" key is  passed in the body of the request the new group will be link to the given parent group with the given link name.

 Request
 ~~~~~~~

+*Parameters:*

 .. code-block:: http